Donor Conceived and just turned 16 years old?

 Donor Conceived people who are 16 years old or over can find out their parents donor’s:

-• The donors physical description (height, weight, eye, hair and skin colour)
+• physical description (height, weight, eye, hair and skin colour)

 • If the donor had any children at the time of donation, how many and their gender